jknowles/merTools/cran-comments.md

                                 "within_var", "between_var", "statistic"))
 to fix notes about unexported objects in `modelFixedEff` and `fastdisp.merList` functions
-* The Vignettes have been shortened in an attempt to reduce build times
+* Warning: parse error in file 'merTools-Ex.R':
+1: unexpected symbol
+119: cleanEx()
+120: nameEx appears to be a false positive

 ## Downstream dependencies
 There are currently two downstream dependencies.
 No issues with either were found.